stefacep/2022-FRC-Control-System-Diagram/README.md

 For more information regarding this control system and its changes, please visit https://docs.wpilib.org/ or consult FRC game manuals released from 2022-onwards

 # Printing Guidelines
-Document is optimised for a 24 x 36 inch poster, optimally print in that size

-it may be printed in smaller or larger size provided its aspect ratio is the same

 Optimally print in colour, Document is optimized for CMYK environments

+This diagram is optimised for a 24 x 36 inch poster.
+Optimally print in that size, it may be printed in smaller or larger size provided its aspect ratio is similar.

+Also print in colour, recommended 170 GSM or thicker paper, no bleed.

 #